DevExpress-Examples/asp-net-mvc-upload-control-upload-multiple-files/Readme.md

     }).GetHtml()
     ```

 5. Call the [Html.BeginForm](https://learn.microsoft.com/en-us/dotnet/api/system.web.mvc.html.formextensions.beginform?view=aspnet-mvc-5.2#system-web-mvc-html-formextensions-beginform(system-web-mvc-htmlhelper-system-string-system-string)) method overload to wrap the Upload Control in the `<form>` HTML tag.
-Pass an action method name and a controller name to the `BeginForm` method to set the tag's action attribute:
+To set the tag's action attribute, pass a name of an action method to the `BeginForm` method:

     ```razor
     @using (Html.BeginForm("UploadControlUpload", "Home")) {